 ATTORNEY SUAREZ and another MNC leader, Guillermo Novo, told reporters they objected to testifying about other Cubans groups with which they said they have no connection.
-Novo said the MNC is not subordinate to the exile terrorist organization.
-CORU, or its leader, Orlando Bosch, who is in jail in Venezuela.
-Novo. of Union City, N.J., declared that the MNC is "100 percent opposed to indiscriminate violence."
+Novo said the MNC is not subordinate to the exile terrorist organization, CORU, or its leader, Orlando Bosch, who is in jail in Venezuela.
+Novo, of Union City, N.J., declared that the MNC is "100 percent opposed to indiscriminate violence."

-Novo and the other Cubans also denied any connection with DINA,
+Novo and the other Cubans also Suarez, the only witness called by | denied any connection with DINA,